Great Fantasia and Fugue in G minor, BWV 542

 There are many variant textual readings in the manuscripts, perhaps most prominently in the final chord of the Fantasia, which is recorded as both G major and G minor.
 Some manuscripts preserve the fugue in the key of F minor rather than G minor; this transposition was probably performed in order to make the fugue playable on an organ whose pedals lacked a high D, and may well have been approved or even carried out by the composer himself.

 Arrangements

 The work was transcribed for piano by Franz Liszt as S.463.
-Modern arrangers have orchestrated the work.
+Modern arrangers such as Dimitri Mitropoulos, and Karl Munchinger have orchestrated the work.